saralana/saralana.github.io/_posts/2021-06-30-solidarity.md

 <br>

-### Submitter Bio
+## Bio

-Sara Lana is a 33 year-old Brazilian artist and developer.
+**Sara Lana** is a 33 year-old Brazilian artist and developer.
 She was born in Belo Horizonte (Brazil), studied Mathematics and Electric Engineering in the Federal University of Minas Gerais.
 Her projects lie in the convergence of art and technology.
 She often uses varied supports, especially sound, electronics and video, having illustration as an existing element throughout her process of creation.

 Her work seeks to promote technologic disalienation by calling attention to our detachment to the omnipresence of digital machines in our contemporary society.
 Besides offering insights on the role of the animals which share space with humans, her work also offers and stimulates the search for more balanced relations with them in our current technologic context.

-Sara is also executive director of  Silo – Art and Rural Latitude , a Civil Society Organisation of Public Interest dedicated to fostering and publicising cultural projects in rural areas, with the aim of bringing about transdisciplinary exchange between different areas – above all art, science and technology – and stimulating exchange between intuitive techniques and scientific knowledge.
+Sara is also executive director of [ Silo – Art and Rural Latitude ](../en/pontos-cegos){:target="_blank"}, a Civil Society Organisation of Public Interest dedicated to fostering and publicising cultural projects in rural areas, with the aim of bringing about transdisciplinary exchange between different areas – above all art, science and technology – and stimulating exchange between intuitive techniques and scientific knowledge.

 <br>

 ---

+<br><br>

+## References

+* Fritz Vollrath and Paul Selden - The Role of Behavior in the Evolution of Spiders, Silks, and Webs - 2007 - link para download

+* Blackledgea,1, Nikolaj Scharffb, Jonathan A. Coddingtonc, Tamas Szu ̈ tsb, John W. Wenzeld, Cheryl Y. Hayashie, and Ingi Agnarssona - Reconstructing web evolution and spider diversification in the molecular era Todd A. - 2009 - link para download

+* Witzany, G. (2000) Life: The Communicative Structure.
+Norderstedt, Libri.

 <br>